 The ideal scenario for traveling with a child less than about one year old is to use a lightweight travel system stroller for a baby.
-A travel system includes the infant carrier – that is used as a car seat – that clips into the stroller.
-This is the easiest way to push your baby around the airport, have a place to carry extra carry-on bags or winter jackets, and also provide you the flexibility to keep your infant car seat and stroller easily transported together all the way to the departure gate.
+A travel system includes the infant carrier – used as a car seat – that clips into the stroller.
+This is the easiest way to push your baby around the airport, have a place to carry extra carry-on bags or winter jackets, and also provide you the flexibility to keep your infant car seat and stroller easily transported together to the departure gate.

 In case you need to learn more, read this post about how to get a car seat through the airport.
-It covers many important details so you will know what to consider before you travel with a car seat.
+It covers many important details, so you will know what to consider before you travel with a car seat.

 Best infant car seat travel bag